SciPhi-AI/R2R/README.md

 # R2R Demo

 The R2R demo offers a step-by-step guide on running the default R2R Retrieval-Augmented Generation (RAG) pipeline.
 The demo ingests a list of provided provided documents and demonstrates search, RAG, and advanced functionality.
-The script at `r2r/examples/demo.py`, which powers the demo, can be configured and extended with sufficient familiarity.
+The script at `r2r/examples/demo.py`, which powers the demo, can be configured and extended with sufficient developer familiarity.

 ## Ingest Demo Files